 What benefits have you gained from the BHC?

 Being a part of the Batten Honors College has given me some of my best friends and some of my fraternity brothers who are the closest thing I have to family while I am at school.
 My connections provided me with the opportunity to be a part of the Wesleyan Ambassador program and I’m now one of the coordinators for the whole program.
-In addition, I have traveled to the most remote sites in Iceland as part of a fully-funded study away course.
+In addition, I have traveled to the most remote sites in Iceland as part of a study away course.
 Other opportunities include being a peer advisor for the new BHC cohorts and serving on the Honors College Advisory Board to help plan and organize events.
 Of course, the academic expectations have been higher, but everyone in the BHC is part of the journey and we all depend on each other.
 I get to work alongside so many brilliant students that I have the pleasure of calling friends, each of whom has taught me the skills to be a more successful scholar and person at VWU.

 Highlight a specific research, internship, and/or study abroad experience.